burkejasonj/NotecardPlusPlus/README.md

 cd NotecardPlusPlus

 # If using Xcode
-open NotecardPlusPlus.xcodeproj
+open -a Xcode NotecardPlusPlus.xcodeproj

-# If using Xcode-beta
+# If using Xcode Beta
 # open -a Xcode-beta NotecardPlusPlus.xcodeproj
 ```